Atharva-Gundawar/speedup/README.md

 - Click the `+` button to increase video speed
 - Click the `-` button to decrease video speed
 - Click the `PiP` button to toggle Picture-in-Picture mode
+- Click the extension icon to set default playback speed
 - Use keyboard shortcuts:
   - `Ctrl + >` (or `Cmd + >` on Mac): Increase speed
   - `Ctrl + <` (or `Cmd + <` on Mac): Decrease speed
   - `Ctrl + Shift + P` (or `Cmd + Shift + P` on Mac): Toggle Picture-in-Picture

-The speed controls will automatically appear above any HTML5 video player on the page.
+The controls will automatically appear above any HTML5 video player on the page.

+## Default Speed

+- Set your preferred default playback speed in the extension popup
+- The default speed will be applied to all new videos
+- Speed range: 0.1x to 16x
+- Changes are saved across browser sessions

 ## Speed Range